Help Us Track Sick Birds With Project FeederWatch

 “Collecting reports from western states is especially important because the disease is still spreading there,” says FeederWatch project leader Emma Greig.
 “We hope to encourage participation in states such as Utah, Colorado, and Nevada, because the data they provide are extremely valuable.”

-To learn more about FeederWatch and to sign up, visit www.FeederWatch.org or call the Cornell Lab toll-free at (866) 989-2473.
-In return for the $15 fee ($12 for Cornell Lab members), participants receive the FeederWatcher Handbook and Instructions with tips on how to attract birds to your feeders, an identification poster of common feeder birds, and a calendar.
-Participants also receive Winter Bird Highlights, an annual summary of FeederWatch findings, plus the Cornell Lab’s quarterly newsletter.
-This year participants will also receive a coupon for 75-cents off a product from sponsor Bob’s Red Mill.
-One thousand new FeederWatchers will receive an additional coupon for a free Bob’s Red Mill product (up to $7.99 value).
+Learn more about FeederWatch and sign up online or call the Cornell Lab toll-free at (866) 989-2473.
+In return for a small fee, participants receive the FeederWatcher Handbook and Instructions with tips on how to attract birds to your feeders, an identification poster of common feeder birds, and a calendar.
+Participants also receive Winter Bird Highlights, an annual summary of FeederWatch findings.